johnt84/AnnualLeaveRequestTool/README.md

   *  Blazor Server/.Net 5
   *  Blazor WebAssembly/.Net 5 (uses API project)
   *  MVC/.Net 5
-* There is a Restful Web API developed using .Net 5
+* There is a Restful Web API developed using .Net 5 (curently used by the Blazor WebAssembly project)
 * There is a SQLServer database project which can be used to set up an AnnualLeave DB on SSMS which can be used by the Annual Leave Request tool
 * Live web app is deployed to an Azure web app and the database is deployed to an Azure SQL Database